kuzzleio/kuzzle/docs/request_scenarios/pubsub.md

 ![pubsub_scenario_details1](../images/kuzzle_pubsub_scenario_details1.png)

 \#1.
-The client application opens a Websocket or a MQ connection and emit a "subscribe" event with some filters.
+The client application opens a Websocket or a MQ connection and emits a "subscribe" event with some filters.
 (see [API Documentation](http://kuzzleio.github.io/kuzzle-api-documentation/#on))

 For instance, to be notified about all contents posted to the collection "users", containing a field "hobby" equals to "computer":